Parsl/parsl/docs/userguide/configuring.rst

 .. [*] The maximum number of nodes tested for the `WorkQueueExecutor` is 10000 GPU cores and
        20000 CPU cores.

-.. warning:: `IPyParallelExecutor` is be deprecated as of Parsl v0.8.0, with `HighThroughputExecutor`
-             as the recommended replacement.
+.. warning:: `IPyParallelExecutor` is  deprecated as of Parsl v0.8.0, with `HighThroughputExecutor` as the recommended replacement.

 3. If you are running on a cluster or supercomputer, will you request multiple nodes per batch (scheduler) job?